nissacG/blockchain-experiment/README.md

 I use styled-components day to day but extended myself to try and use Mui as I believe this is what your team uses.
 I also had to brush off the dust of my server side code as have not worked with it for a while 😊

+**On that note - I have only implemented the task for 10 tokens, rather than the requested 100.
+This was due to my implementation on the server side code and it taking far too long for requests to be made.
+I would happily be explained how this would be improved as it is not my area of expertise.**

 ## Improvements
 * Further UI improvements
   * Have a select/dropdown to select project/contract rather than hard coding